 This topic provides instructions for tool developers to use for access to their VMware SQL with MySQL for Tanzu Application Service databases.

-You can access your VMware SQL with MySQL for TAS databases by using the following tools:
+You can access your VMware Tanzu for MySQL databases by using the following tools:

 MySQLWeb Database management app

-The MySQLWeb app provides a web UI for managing VMware SQL with MySQL for TAS databases.
+The MySQLWeb app provides a web UI for managing VMware Tanzu for MySQL databases.
 The free app lets you view and operate on tables, indexes, constraints, and other database structures, and directly run SQL commands.

 alt-text=The MySQLWeb app interface, with the SQL Worksheet tab active.